This article covers:

 Apart from this, there could be an overflow of suggested improvements in the sprint backlog.
-This could hold true to the common proverb, “Too many cooks spoil the broth.“
+This could hold to the common proverb, “Too many cooks spoil the broth.“

 It improves over and becomes better over time as the team members learn about what works for them.

-This blog post intends to provide you with the facts (both good and bad) that are necessary so you can understand how Scrum does its job well.
+We provide you with the facts (both good and bad) necessary so you can understand how scrum does its job well.